donadam2015/TradeItIosTicketSDKLib/README.md

-# Latest Version 2.3.1
+# Version 2.2.3

-- Adds ability to launch portfolio with specific account selected
+- Adds ability to retrieve sessions for every linked account

-# Version 2.3.0
+# Version 2.2.2

-- Adds customizable UI colors
+- Adds guards against empty order values
-- Fixes rotation issue with landscape-only applications
-- Adds ability to launch directly to Open Account screen

-# Version 2.2.7
+# Version 2.2.1

-- Removes info.plist flags that prevent deployment
+- Small UI fix for Accounts screen

-# Version 2.2.6
+# Version 2.2

+- UX improvements
+- Stability and performance bug fixes
-- Improves handling for empty holdings values
+- Additional support for EMS Library

-# Version 2.2.5
+# Version 2.1.4

-- Several improvements and fixes for review screen
+- Account and Action now shows in review screen
+- Option to close ticket on trade confirmation screen

+# Version 2.1.3

+Fixes:

-- Replaces N/A values with loading indicators
+- improve portfolio loading flow

+Features:

+- allow users to manually refresh quotes on price tap

+# Version 2.1.2

+Fixes:

+- launch performance issues
+- cursors missing on input fields

 # TradeItIosTicketSDKLib
 Framework to launch TradeIt trading tickets.
 This Framework is built off the TradeIt TradeItIosEmsApi library and as such exposes all the TradeItIosEmsApi headers should you want to use the TradeItIosEmsApi directly, however, this generally isn't needed.